monninja/Web1_Summer19/intro-to-css.md

 ## CSS Basic Layout properties

 We will not be sticking with these layout properties in the project site, but it's good to know those options exist.
+Ok, you've built a great first page!
+Good job!
+First pages always have random colors and wacky things on it.
+Say goodbye to this page because you'll probably never build anything like this again.
+Take your beautiful mockup and get ready to create a beautiful, professionally-coded live version.